gvwilson/thirdbit/src/fiction/santas/index.md

 "I'm sorry,"
 he said quietly.
 "She doesn't need looking after any more."
-And then he opened the heavy metal door and stepped out into the cold.
+He opened the heavy metal door and stepped out into the cold.

 Santazilla was two blocks away, sniffing an overturned bus suspiciously.